 Go for gold!
 Cerebral palsy advocate Nicole Luongo discusses the three things she did after selective dorsal rhizotomy (SDR) surgery to win at life like an Olympian.

 “As I grow older, I pay less attention to what men say.
-I just watch what they do.” — Andrew Carnegie These days, it seems everyone has an opinion on just about anything.
+I just watch what they do.” — Andrew Carnegie Opinions are like… These days, it seems everyone has an opinion on just about anything.
 I do not have a problem with people expressing their thoughts on a particular topic.
-I have a problem with people who
+I have a problem

 Life is not fair people don’t always share or want to clear the air you get, you give you fret, you live no matter what you do life goes on and so will you! (c) Nicole Luongo 7/1/10.